-The preparation of financial statements in accordance with US GAAP require our management to make judgments, estimates and assumptions regarding uncertainties that affect the reported amounts of our assets and liabilities, disclosures of contingent liabilities and the reported amounts of revenues and expenses.
-These judgments, assumptions and estimates are reflected in our accounting policies, which are more fully described in Note 3 to our consolidated financial statements appearing elsewhere herein.
+The accounting policies adopted by us are more fully described in Note 3 of our consolidated financial statements appearing elsewhere herein.
+The preparation of financial statements in accordance with US GAAP requires our management to make judgments, estimates and assumptions regarding uncertainties that affect the reported amounts of our assets and liabilities, disclosures of contingent liabilities and the reported amounts of revenues and expenses.